Road Maintenance

 Seasonal Road Work

-Traffic, wet weather and sunlight slowly degrade asphalt roads.
-Preventative maintenance, including pavement preservation, helps extend the life of roads, minimizing costly repairs and saving taxpayers money.
-Pavement preservation projects usually occur in spring and summer months because roads must have time to cure in dry weather after they are treated.
+Traffic, wet weather, and sunlight slowly degrade asphalt roads.
+Preventative maintenance helps extend the life of roads, minimizing costly repairs and saving taxpayers money.
+Pavement preservation projects typically occur in spring and summer months because roads need time to cure in dry weather after they are treated.

 Why work on roads that are in good condition?